 Introduction

 In nature both plants and animals are crucial for maintaining the equilibrium of the food web through both positive and negative interactions.
 Animals depend on plants for food, medicine, shelter, and protection and in return animals may protect plants from herbivory.
 Plant-insect interactions are unique and are interdependent on each other for mutual benefits that affect the existence of each other (Eschenbrenner & Thebault, 2023).
+In the modern Anthropocene, urban green spaces (UGS) serve as critical biological islands.
+These habitats often experience the ‘Urban Heat Island’ effect, which significantly alters the phenology and survival rates of terrestrial invertebrates (Lowe et al., 2024).
+Understanding how primary predators like spiders navigate these thermal and structural filters is essential for urban planning.

 Globally, invertebrate predators placed under the order Araneae annually consume around 400-800 million tons of prey in terrestrial ecosystems (Nyffeler & Birkhofer, 2017).
 Approximately 52,865 species of predatory arthropods (Spiders, order Araneae, class Arachnida) have been identified worldwide from all types of terrestrial environments, grouped into 136 families (World Spider Catalog, 2025).
 Of which the family Salticidae constitutes 12.8% of all species of Araneae with 681 genera and 6640 species.
 They are found at the middle of the food chain and play an important role in naturally regulating insect populations (Nyffeler & Birkhofer, 2017).